Is your current water heater running on its last legs? Or is your family growing and it’s time to upgrade to a larger water heater?

 Lightweight and Easy to Install

-For a 50-gallon stainless steel water heater, this one’s very lightweight.
-It weighs approximately 155 pounds.
+For a 80-gallon stainless steel water heater, this one’s very lightweight.
+It weighs approximately 151 pounds.
 Some users also pointed out that it only takes basic plumber knowledge to install.

-This Westinghouse 50-gallon water heater looks very stylish as well.
-It’s coated with faux stainless steel material, giving it a sleek finished look.
+This Westinghouse 80-gallon water heater looks very stylish as well.
+It’s coated with stainless steel material, giving it a sleek finished look.

-And if there are any issues, the unit is covered by a seven-year warranty.
-What’s more, if you register online, you’ll get a 10-year warranty.
+If there are any issues, the unit is covered by a lifetime limited warranty.
+Take note though that you only have 90 days to register this product for a warranty online.

 This electric water heater from Rheem is made from non-metallic fiberglass material, resistant to corrosion and rust.
 It has immense strength thanks to the several layers of filament wound fiberglass around the tank.